MvvmCross/MvvmCross/docs/_documentation/plugins/accelerometer.md

 }
 ```

-This plugin is available on all of Android, iOS, WindowsPhone, WindowsStore and Wpf.
+This plugin is available on all of Android, iOS, Windows Uwp and Wpf.

 The Wpf implementation is an empty implementation - so it's not really supported there.